All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 Best Practices in Novel Psychoactive Substances Testing for Laboratory Practitioners

-NIJ’s FTCoE and Center for Forensic Science Research and Education Report Date September 2019 Introduction New psychoactive substances (NPS) have always presented a challenge to analytical laboratories tasked with identifying drugs in biological and nonbiological material.
-The pace at…
+Date September 2019 Overview New psychoactive substances (NPS) have always presented a challenge to analytical laboratories tasked with identifying drugs in biological and nonbiological material.
+The pace at which new compounds appeared on the illicit drug market increased exponentially in…

 Improving National Laboratory Capability and Capacity to Measure Human Exposure to Synthetic Opioids

-This webinar originally occurred on September 3rd, 2019 Duration: 1 hour The CDC laboratory at the National Center for Environmental Health is collaborating with public, private, and academic laboratories to respond to the opioid overdose epidemic.
-Some states are leveraging…
+← Back to Series This webinar originally occurred on September 3, 2019 Duration: 1 hour Overview The CDC laboratory at the National Center for Environmental Health is collaborating with public, private, and academic laboratories to respond to the opioid overdose…

 Opioids & Emerging Drug Threats – Integrating Public Safety and Health Data for a Forensic Response Webinar Series